 In the Soviet Union, Subbotnik or "Red Saturday", is a kind of reverse capitalism -- the one day each year when the Soviet people work for no pay.

-In the Soviet Union, Subbotnik or "Red Saturday", is a kind of reverse capitalism -- the one day each year when the Soviet people work for no pay.
+Background: In the Soviet Union, Subbotnik or "Red Saturday", is a kind of reverse capitalism -- the one day each year when the Soviet people work for no pay.
 In principle, this pay is levied to pay for social programmes, but this year, seventy five percent of it will go to Moscow's staunchest ally in south-east Asia -- Vietnam.

 SYNOPSIS: In Moscow, a large army of school children, students and office workers turned out to give the city its annual spring cleaning.